Heratexx/habbify/README.md

 With the theme of "Improving My Life" in mind, I decided to create a prototype of this idea.
 By incorporating some initial concepts, I believe I'll have a solid foundation to build upon in the future if we decide to pursue the development of the actual application.
 Moving forward, I plan to actively track my personal habits with habbify and continue refining this project during my weekends.

+Big thanks to Adam for hosting the code jam.
+Had a great time and actually got something done for the project.

 # Adam's Code Jam
 This code was created in early 2024 for [Adam's Code Jam](https://jam.adamlearns.com/).